wchen329/mips-tools/README.md

 ### UNIX and UNIX-like
 UNIX compiling can be done currently by utilizing the csh build file provided.
 A standard UNIX/GNU Makefile is soon to arive though!
 Currently confirmed working for FreeBSD.

-## Using
-To use MIPS-Tools directly, run the *MIPS Tools Shell*.

-## Features
-The following is a list of planned features for the simulator:
-* Basic architecture support for simulating a CPU and a single memory system
-* MIPS raw assembler (with no executable formatting)
-* Latency and cycle verbosity support
-* Default single cycle CPU and five stage pipeline support (and pipeline diagrams in ASCII!)
-* SMT emulation support
-* R10k processor simulation support
-* Custom processor and ISA (x86?) support through dynamic linking